 Given how busy life can be, completing the application to actually join the lineage society of your choice can feel impossible.
 That’s where the professional genealogists of Charter Oak Genealogy come in.
 Since 2011, proprietor Bryna O’Sullivan has assisted clients in building a lineage society application from start to finish.
 She’ll help you determine what societies you might be eligible for, identify and begin to document the eligible ancestor’s line, help you obtain any needed vital records, compile and complete the application according to the requirements of your chosen society, and follow that application through to membership.
 She makes the process low-stress and easy.
 Who has time to spend months chasing paperwork?

 What does that process look like?

 - We begin with a phone call or email identifying your goals, including a decision on which lineage society to join.

-- We review any material you already have on this family.
+- We review any material you already have on this family without charge.

-- We identify what else will need to be acquired and outline a budget for so doing.
+- We identify what else will need to be acquired and outline a budget.

 - We work with you to acquire any needed documentation.

 - We prepare your application with the society’s registrar, historian or genealogist.

 - We walk through the process with you, addressing any issues that arise after submission without further charge.